Protective screen print, down lift shaft. Another innovative print solution from PPM.

-We came up with an innovative print solution
+We came up with an innovative print solution for protective screen print

 By dropping cables down the lift shaft creating a perimeter template for the fire retardant protection screen print to wrap around.
 The cables were fixed to the maintenance cradle track in the ceiling.